wesleyhooker/wesleyRachel/README.md

     canadianFemales.csv inside of the temp folder.

 CompressFile
+    This shell creates a zip file from the previously parsed files named canadianFemales.csv.
+    It renames it to wesleyRachel_DATA_FILTER_$timestamp.zip

+    Usage: ./compressFile.sh
 ftpFile
+    This shell copies the filename to the ftp files folder.
+    It then connects through ftp to the other host and signs in automatically therefore transferring the file.

-cleanFile
+    Usage: ./ftpFile [User] [Passwd] cleanFile
+    This shell removes the temp file as well as anything in it.

+    Usage: ./cleanFile.sh

 main
     This is the main shell.
 Pass in the correct arguments and it will call